-AUGUST 2023
+AUGUST 2025

-West Point Public Library
+West Point Public Library Public Library ASSOCIATION

-Daily literacy-building activities to share with your child.
+Daily literacy-building activities to share with your child

-SUNDAY MONDAY TUESDAY WEDNESDAY THURSDAY FRIDAY SATURDAY 1 WRITING 2 PLAYING 3 TALKING 4 SINGING 5 COUNTING Sit outside and write a list of seven things you see.
+SUNDAY MONDAY TUESDAY WEDNESDAY THURSDAY friday 1 WRITING 2 PLAYING Use building toys like LEGO or wooden blocks to form letters of the alphabet.
 Have a scavenger hunt.
-Ask your child to find something round, square, red, blue, etc. Talk about bigger and smaller.What is bigger, a giraffe or an ant?
+As your child to find somethi round, square, red, blue, e 3 TALKING 4 SINGING 5 COUNTING 6 READING 7 WRITING 8 PLAYING 9 TALKING Talk about bigger and smaller.
+What is bigger, a giraffe or an ant?
 A house or a cat?
 Make music with things you have in the house like pots, pans, spoons, boxes, and cups.
 Talk about time.
 How long does it take to get to the park?
 How long does it take to get to the library?
-6 READING 7 WRITING 8 PLAYING 9 TALKING 10 SINGING 11 COUNTING 12 READING Read a nonfiction book about birds.
+Read a nonfiction book about birds.
 Talk about what you've learned.
 Say the rhyme "If I Were a Bird."
 (Words are on the back.)
 Label the things in your child's room.
 Bed, dresser, table, book, closet.
 Point to the words and discuss.
 Play with blocks.
 What can you make?
 Form the blocks into a letter shape.
 Take an alphabet walk outside.
 Talk about things that begin with different letter sounds.
-Sing or say "The Itsy Bitsy Spider."
-(Words are on the back. () Put the family's shoes in order from biggest to smallest.
+10 SINGING 11 COUNTING 12 READING 13 WRITING 14 PLAYING 15 TALKING 16 SINGING Sing or say "The Itsy Bitsy Spider."
+(Words are on the back.)
+Put the family's shoes in order from biggest to smallest.
 Go to the library and check out a new book.
-13 WRITING 14 PLAYING 15 TALKING 16 SINGING 17 COUNTING 18 READING 19 WRITING Draw a picture for a grandparent or other important person.
+Draw a picture for a grandparent or other important person.
 Be sure to "sign" it.
 Play "What Fits?"
 Will the car fit inside your shoe?
 Will your shoe fit inside the car?
-It's Library Card Month.
-Talk about what you can do at the library.
-Pick a new kind of music you haven't listened to before.
-Listen together.
+Plan a visit to your local library.
+Talk with your child about everything the library offers (books, toys, games, programs, etc.).
+Pick a new kind of music haven't listened to before Listen together.
 Discuss.
-Set the table for a meal.
+17 COUNTING 18 READING 19 WRITING 20 PLAYING 21 TALKING 22 SINGING 23 COUNTING Set the table for a meal.
 How many plates will you need?
 How many utensils?
 Napkins?
 Have a family storytime.
 Each person picks a book.
 Use play dough to shape your child's first name.
-20 PLAYING 21 TALKING 22 SINGING 23 COUNTING 24 READING 25 WRITING 26 PLAYING Play the yes-no game about time.
+Play the yes-no game about time.
 Is it time for breakfast?
 Is it time to read?
 Is it time for kisses?
 Before going to bed, talk about things you did this morning, this afternoon, and tonight.
 What will you do tomorrow?
 Sing a "good morning" song to greet your child in the morning.
-Draw a picture of a cookie.
-Ask your child how many chocolate chips or sprinkles to add.
-Count out loud as you add them to the picture.
-Relate the story in a book to your child's experiences.
-"Remember when you saw a big dog?"
+Go on a nature walk and count items you find, suc as leaves, rocks, or flowe 24 READING 25 WRITING 26 PLAYING 27 TALKING 28 SINGING 29 COUNTING 30 READING Choose a picture book and read it together.
+31 WRITING Create letters with playdough to improve fine motor skills.
 Write your child's first name.
 Talk about the first letter of their name.
 Make the sound and say words that begin with the letter.
 Sing "Scarecrow, Scarecrow" and do all the movements.
-(Words are on the back.)
-27 TALKING 28 SINGING 29 COUNTING 30 READING 31 WRITING Offer choices today.
+(Words are on the back. ♠) Offer choices today.
 Do you want this book or that one?
 Do you want water or milk?
 Would you like a banana or strawberries?
 Take turns singing bits of favorite songs.
-Trace around your hand and around your child's hand.
-Talk about the difference in size.
-Look at pictures in magazines or newspapers.
-Take turns telling stories about the pictures.
-Draw and write outside with chalk.
+Create a picture graph with two meal options.
+Have each family member vote for their preferred choice, and then tally the votes together with your child.
+Look at pictures in magazines or newspaper Take turns telling stories about the pictures.